Classifier or Prompt: A Case Study on Legal Requirements Traceability: Background

 \section{Background}

 \sectopic{Language Models (LMs). } Language Modeling in NLP involves computationally determining the probability distribution of word sequences~\cite{Jurafsky:20}.
 Given a sequence of words, an LM predicts the most likely next word, enabling it to generate text~\cite{Alexandrescu:06}.
 For example, an LM would predict ``Mat'' as the most likely next word in the input sequence, ``The cat sits on the [WORD]''.
-LMs are trained on large corpora of texts to estimate these probability distributions accurately.
+LMs are trained on large corpora of text to accurately estimate these probability distributions.
 State-of-the-art LMs are based on transformer architecture, which leverages self-attention mechanisms to weigh the significance of different parts of an input text relative to a given position~\cite{Vaswani:17}.
-The attention mechanism determines which words in a sentence are more important based on the context and gives them more ``attention''.
+The attention mechanism determines which words in a sentence are more important in the context and assigns them greater attention.
 For instance, in the sentence ``Mary, who used to live in Paris, loves wine.'', the attention is on Mary and wine.
-Building on transformer architectures, the Sentence Transformers framework (ST)~\cite{Reimers:19} offers a set of pre-trained models designed to encode longer text sequences, such as sentences or paragraphs, into dense vector representations within a high-dimensional space.
+Building on transformer architectures, the Sentence Transformers framework (ST)~\cite{Reimers:19} provides a set of pre-trained models that encode longer text sequences, such as sentences or paragraphs, into dense vector representations in a high-dimensional space.
 They produce contextual embeddings that capture the overall semantic essence of an entire input sequence.

-More recently, generative LLMs have emerged as transformer-based language models that are scaled up significantly in model size and the amount of training data.
+More recently, generative LLMs have emerged as transformer-based language models that are significantly larger and trained on much more data.
 Examples on LLMs include OpenAI's GPT (Generative Pre-trained Transformer)~\cite{Radford:18} and LLaMa~\cite{touvron2023llama,touvron2023llama2}.
 These models can perform new tasks based on textual instructions (prompts)~\cite{NEURIPS2020_1457c0d6}.